Table of Contents

 Helping the Weak

 Once there was a boy named Rohan who was strong and good at sports.
-In his class, there was a weak boy named Aman who could not run fast or play games well.
-Some children made fun of Aman, but Rohan noticed that Aman felt sad and lonely.
+In his class, there was a weak boy named Aman who could not run fast or play games well, and some children made fun of him.

-One day, during sports period, the teacher asked students to form teams.
-No one wanted Aman on their team.
-Rohan stepped forward and chose Aman.
-He encouraged him and showed him how to play slowly and carefully.
+One day, during sports period, no one wanted Aman on their team.
+Rohan stepped forward and chose him, encouraging him and showing him how to play slowly and carefully.

 Even though their team did not win, Aman felt happy and confident for the first time.
-He thanked Rohan for supporting him.
 The teacher praised Rohan and told the class that true strength is shown by helping the weak.

 From that day, other students also started being kind to Aman.